The hard thinking: Writing copy

 - Provides calls-to-action to drive lead generation

-Process: Thinking & Writing
+Process: Thinking & writing

 - Provide lots of detailed examples

-- Keep the client’s goals top of mind
+- Keep your goals top of mind

 While this sounds easy, the process of telling a manufacturer’s unique story is tough work.
 I wrestle with ideas and how different elements and sections of the website should be organized.
 I write and edit, discard, and write again.
 Sometimes I feel steam come out my ears.